yellowtree/geoip-detect/readme.txt

 * NEW: Add HostIP.info-Support

 = 2.2.0 =
-* FIX: Update Maxmind Reader to 1.0.3 (there were issues when the PHP extension mbstring was not installed)
+* FIX: Update Maxmind Reader to 1.0.3 (fixing issues when the PHP extension mbstring was not installed)
 * NEW: Commercial databass are now supported.
 You can specify a file path in the options.
-* NEW: Country (lite or commercial) database now works as well.
+* NEW: A country database (lite or commercial) database now works as well.
 * NEW: License is now displayed before install.

 = 2.1.2 =